jackcompton94/Inventory-Management-App/README.md

 // TODO: revisions needed:

-// - ALL search options to include "multi-select" when finding parts/products with matching characters
+// - ALL search options to include successful/failed attempts of search results

 // - Include overkill amount of comments in describing functions to cover "communication"